MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 ## Modules

 Use the **Modules** section to choose the specific modules you want to migrate data from to Business Central.
-All modules are selected for migration by default.
+By default, all modules are selected for migration.
+If you don't want to migrate data for a mdoule, turn off its swicth.
 For example, if you don't want to migrate data for payables, turn off the **Payables** switch.
-In this case, the **Open Sales Orders** switch is because oepn sales orders are dependant on vendors whihc are part of the payables module.
+Note that yn this case, the **Open Sales Orders** switch is automatically turned off because the open sales orders module relies on vendors which are part of the payables module.

 ## Master data only

-Master data represents the core information about entities, like general ledgers and inventory.
+Use the **Master data only** section to specify those modules for which you only want to migrate master data.
+For example, if you only want to migrrate bank information and bank transactions, turn on the **Bank** switch.

+By default, both master data and transactional data for the selected modules are migrated.
+Master data represents the core information that about entities that changes infrequently, for example, like information about a bank.
+Transactional data captures specific activities or events for an entity, like bank deposits and withdrawals

 ## Disable auto posting